rizkyprilian/keystone-s3-upload-adapter/README.md

         secret: 'secret', // required; defaults to process.env.S3_SECRET
         bucket: 'bucket', // required; defaults to process.env.S3_BUCKET
         region: 'region', // optional; defaults to process.env.S3_REGION, or if that's not specified, us-east-1
+        endpoint: 's3.us-east-1.amazonaws.com' // to use with digitalocean space, alter this endpoint to match with digitalocean space configuration
         path: 'images',
         headers: {
             'x-amz-acl': 'public-read', // add default headers; see below for details